-There are a few things that produce such anxiety in my life that physically affect me.
-Going to the dentist for more than a cleaning produces high anxiety in my life.
+A few things produce such anxiety in my life that physically affect me.
+Going to the dentist for more than a cleaning creates high pressure in my life.

 This anxiety response isn’t limited to my fear of a dental procedure.
 My friend Brad Moore posted this just the other day on FaceBook:

-The responses Brad received let him know not only did we all suffer from this, some people gave them their solutions on how they have learned to deal with worrying.
+Brad’s responses let him know that not only did we all suffer from this, some people gave them their solutions on how they have learned to deal with worrying.

-When I was studying social work we had to be trained in how to help people with their worries and anxiety.
-We learned to unpack those thoughts creating an anxiety.
-Worrying about something can help motivate you to do something whereas anxiety can shut you down.
+When I was studying social work, we had to be trained to help people with their worries and anxiety.
+We learned to unpack those thoughts, creating fear.
+Worrying about something can help motivate you to do something, whereas stress can shut you down.

 Let me talk a little more about Anxiety and then get back to worrying.

-During this training I learned about two types of anxiety producing thoughts.
-There are first those things that we have control over and then there are those things we have no control over.
+During this training, I learned about two types of anxiety-producing thoughts.
+There are first those things we have control over, and then there are those we have no control over.

-When you let those things you have no control over take control of your thoughts they can freeze you and send you into anxiety produced depression.
-If you find you have no desire to be motivated then you need to see a clinical counselor like a social worker, psychologist or psychiatrist.
+When you let those things, you have no control over taking control of your thoughts; they can freeze you and send you into anxiety-produced depression.
+If you do not want to be motivated, you need to see a clinical counselor like a social worker, psychologist, or psychiatrist.

-You could be in this situation not due to how you are thinking but because your genetics and the way your body chemistry is setup.
-You can be very depressed just because your chemicals in your body are out of balance.
-There is medication that under medical supervision that can bring you out of that deep depression.
+You could be in this situation not due to your thinking but because of your genetics and how your body chemistry is set up.
+You can be very depressed just because the chemicals in your body are out of balance.
+A medication under medical supervision can bring you out of that deep depression.

 Learning that I need to categorize something as in my control or out of my control helped me more than anything else I learned in the lesson.
-Once I could determine something is out of my control I knew that no matter how long we ponder it we are not going to do anything but waste our time.
+Once I could determine something was out of my control, I knew that no matter how long we pondered it, we were not going to do anything but waste our time.

 However, there are things we can do for some things that cause us to worry.

 One of the ways I addressed my worries was to create separate cases for my lighting gear needs.
-I have a case for video LED lights, another case with my Speedlights, stands and umbrellas and then this one pictured here for when I need a lot of power and might not have power available.
+I have a chance for video LED lights, another issue with my Speedlights, stands, and umbrellas, and then this one pictured here for when I need a lot of power and might not have the ability available.

-I still have two other cases which allow me to bring larger number of lights for those big jobs.
+I still have two other cases that allow me to bring larger lights for those big jobs.

-Worrying about my gear isn’t the only anxiety freelancers deal with on a regular basis.
+Worrying about my gear isn’t the only anxiety freelancers deal with regularly.

-When these thoughts start affecting our bodies like my time in the dentist chair this can be anxiety producing, which can be debilitating.
-Anxiety is more like a hamster wheel that spins us around but doesn’t lead us to productive solutions.
+When these thoughts start affecting our bodies, like my time in the dentist’s chair, this can produce anxiety, which can be debilitating.
+Stress is like a hamster wheel that spins us around but doesn’t lead us to productive solutions.